Skip to main content

 One of the other ways both productivity and resilience can be improved is through how we plan for business locations.

 There are also other economic places that represent significant opportunities for employment growth in locations across the city.
+These include large industrial areas and tertiary education institutions.

-These have the potential to make more jobs and educational opportunities accessible to more people.
+With the right supporting investment, these have the potential to make more jobs and educational opportunities accessible to more people.
 Though of a much smaller scale, job creation and economic performance is equally important at a local level.

 Strong and thriving local economies will help ensure that Auckland’s regional economy becomes more resilient.